Rascal Flatts: 2021-2024: Confirmed breakup and solo projects

-DeMarcus and Rooney appeared at the 2021 Academy of Country Music Honors show on August 25 to receive the Cliffie Stone Icon Award on behalf of the group, though LeVox was not present; DeMarcus and Rooney did not mention him or address his absence.
+DeMarcus and Rooney appeared at the 2021 Academy of Country Music Honors show on August 25 to receive the Cliffie Stone Icon Award on behalf of the group, though LeVox was not present.
+Additionally, DeMarcus and Rooney did not mention him or address his absence.
 In October, LeVox revealed that the band decided to break up officially, citing that Rooney had quit the band.
-LeVox also revealed he had not spoken to Rooney since his DUI arrest on September 10 and that the band quietly disbanded after the cancellation of their farewell tour.

-In 2020, DeMarcus formed a new band called Generation Radio alongside ex-Chicago vocalist Jason Scheff, Journey drummer Deen Castronovo, Scott Rodriguez and former Rascal Flatts live instrumenalist Tom Yankton.
-Their eponymous debut album, released on August 12, 2022, features a new rendition of Rascal Flatts' song "All Night to Get There," with DeMarcus on lead vocals.

-LeVox released a new single titled "Get Down Like That" on August 19, 2022.
+LeVox also revealed he had not spoken to Rooney since his DUI arrest on September 10 and that the group quietly disbanded after the cancellation of their farewell tour.
+In 2020, DeMarcus formed a new band called Generation Radio alongside ex-Chicago vocalist Jason Scheff, Journey drummer Deen Castronovo, Chris Rodriguez and former Rascal Flatts live instrumentalist Tom Yankton.
+Their eponymous debut album, released on August 12, 2022, features a new rendition of Rascal Flatts' song "All Night to Get There", with DeMarcus on lead vocals.
+LeVox released a new single titled "Get Down Like That" on August 19, 2022, followed by a live EP entitled LeVox Live in June 2024.

+In a June 2023 appearance on Savannah Chrisley's podcast Unlocked with Savannah, DeMarcus further elaborated on the band's breakup and the possibility of a reunion: "I would want to say never say never.
+But we're in such different places right now and don't really communicate on a consistent basis.
+There are just so many steps that would have to take place in order for us to get back to even talking about it.
+It's not too late, I just...I think the further we get away from it the harder it is to put it back together.
+For us, the thing that happened is we burnt the candle at both ends for so long.
+It was a never-ending cycle and it did work, but it's hard to put the machine down or put the brakes on when everything is cruising along and going full-speed ahead.
+For us, we should have taken a break at some point, just a year off to kind of collect ourselves, hit the reset button."
+On June 13, 2024, DeMarcus and Rooney performed onstage together for the first time since March 2020, performing with Chicago-based cover band Maggie Speaks.